History of the euro: Aftermath

 Nations were allowed to keep legacy currency in circulation as legal tender for two months, until 28 February 2002.
 The official date on which the national currencies ceased to be legal tender varied from member state to member state.
 The earliest date was in Germany; the Deutsche Mark officially ceased to be legal tender after 31 December 2001.
 Most member states, though, permitted their legacy currency to remain in circulation the full two months.
 The legacy currency was exchangeable at commercial banks in the currency's nation for a further period, generally until 30 June 2002.

 However, even after the official dates, they continued to be accepted for exchange by national central banks for varying periods—and indefinitely in Austria, Germany, Ireland, and Spain.
-Coins from those four countries, Italy, and Finland remain exchangeable.
-The earliest coins to become non-convertible were the Portuguese escudos, which ceased to have monetary value after 31 December 2002, although banknotes remain exchangeable until 2022.
+Coins from those four countries and Finland remain exchangeable.
+The earliest coins to become non-convertible were the Portuguese escudos, which ceased to have monetary value after 31 December 2002, although banknotes remained exchangeable until 2022.
 All banknotes current on 1 January 2002 would remain valid until at least 2012.

 In Germany, Deutsche Telekom modified 50,000 pay phones to take Deutsche Mark coins in 2005, at least on a temporary basis.
 Callers were allowed to use DM coins, at least initially, with the Deutsche Mark pegged to equal one euro, almost twice the usual rate.

 In France, as of 2007 receipts still indicated the value of products in the legacy currency (francs) along with the euro value.
 In other eurozone countries this had long been considered unnecessary.
 As of 2008, some small-town merchants in France still accepted franc notes.

 Early growth

 After dropping to an interday low of US$0.8296 on 26 October 2001, and a brief crash to $0.8115 on 15 January 2002, the euro soon recovered from its early slump.
-Its value last closed below $1.00 on 6 November 2002 ($0.9971), and increased rapidly from there.
+Its value last closed below $1.00 on 28 September 2022 ($0.95361), and increased in value from there.
 It peaked at $1.35 in 2004, and reached its highest value versus the US dollar at $1.5916 on 14 July 2008.
 As its values increased against the pound sterling in the late-2000s, peaking at 97.73p on 31 December 2008, its international usage grew rapidly.
 The euro grew in importance steadily, with its share of foreign exchange reserves rising from nearly 18% in 1999 to 25% in 2003—while the dollar share fell by an equivalent margin.
 Alan Greenspan in 2007 said the eurozone had profited from the euro's rise and claimed it was perfectly conceivable that it could trade equally or become more important than the US dollar in the future.